vboussange/WSLJuliaWorkshop2023/Day1/13_julia-practical-on-jupyter/output/13_julia-practical-on-jupyter.md

 ###  Let's get our hands dirty!

 Steps:
-1) download this notebook
+1) download this notebook & the `Project.toml` file (clone it, download them, etc.)
+   - find in in `WSLJuliaWorkshop2023/Day1/13_julia-practical-on-jupyter/output/`
-2) start Jupyter
+2) start Jupyter in the folder containing the two files:
+   - at the command prompt `jupyter notebook`
+   - in the Julia REPL `julia> using IJulia; notebook()`
-3) open notebook
+3) open notebook `13_julia-practical-on-jupyter.ipynb` in browser

+--> everyone got it running?

 ###  Let's get our hands dirty!